Adam Moxon Simpson

-Adam represents a wide range of both private and public national and multinational corporations, Commonwealth and State government agencies as well as leading individuals in the publishing, music, film and games industries and the arts and culture sectors.
+Adam represents a wide range of both private and public national and multinational corporations, Commonwealth and State government agencies mostly in the publishing, music, film and games industries and the arts and culture sectors.

 His core areas of legal practice are intellectual property (copyright, trade marks, confidential information), contract, trade practices law and litigation.

 • In Federal Court copyright litigation in relation to the music and lyrics of the Australian classic “Love Is In The Air” (for Kobalt Music) as well the 1980’s rock anthem “We’re Not Gonna Take It” (for Universal Music).

 • Multinational book publishers in relation to high value rights control, contract and trade mark and copyright issues.